locolin1204/CSE40868-NeuralNetworks/README.md

 Rather than extending it further, it is also possible to try going to the raw face detection direction.
 Face detecting would be a great direction to learn, where I could learn to develop a neural network that detects faces in an image.
 However, the complexity of face detection compared to binary classification may be much higher, and the data set may require much bigger as well as longer training time.
 I am not sure the feasibility for implementing this idea, would do further consultation to get a better understanding.

+4. Face with Mask Recognition

+It would be interesting to see what happens if I provide images with my mask on it.
+See if it is able to recognize my face with mask it.
+Other accessories such as no glasses would also another possible direction to explore the face recognition.